TailorHub-Mad/senior-backend-challenge/README.md

 Some pointers or ideas:

-- [ ] Rate Limiting
+- Rate limiting
-- [ ] Caching
+- Caching
-- [ ] Docker
+- Docker

 ### Architecture diagram

 Please use [draw.io](https://draw.io), [excalidraw](https://excalidraw.com) or any similar schema tools to create a diagram of the overall architecture of your application.

-- [ ] Diagram 1: expose to us how you have designed your current application.
+- Diagram 1: expose how you designed your current application.

 Imagine that after some time our application has *100.000 users per week* and some peak timings during the day with a lot of requests & traffic.

-- [ ] Diagram 2: expose to us how you would scale your application with these new conditions and what you would do to improve the performance of your application.
+- Diagram 2: describe how you would scale your application with these new conditions and what you would do to improve performance.

 ## Bonus points